floweredscarf/su25/projects/proj2b/index.md

 > **IMPORTANT NOTE:** After you read the 2B spec, you may be tempted to start coding.
 We recommend not doing this!
 >
 > When desinging more complex systems (like WordNet), it is useful to create a [design document](https://docs.google.com/document/d/1Jmiy5qNA6Qrnw7sQBFSAIX_uPidOxG2Wa3gKLdpX0F8/edit?usp=sharing)!
-We highly recommend writing a design document > before beginning the project.
-You may use [this template](https://docs.google.com/document/d/1Jmiy5qNA6Qrnw7sQBFSAIX_uPidOxG2Wa3gKLdpX0F8/edit?usp=sharing) to get started.
+We highly recommend writing a design document before starting to code.
+You may use [this template](https://docs.google.com/document/d/1Jmiy5qNA6Qrnw7sQBFSAIX_uPidOxG2Wa3gKLdpX0F8/edit?usp=sharing) to get started. *Please read through the entirety of the spec before starting your design document.*

 ### Design Notes